Things to do in Airlie Beach

 Rose Bay, Bowen

-Rose Bay, one of the beach at Bowen
+Rose Bay, one of the beaches at Bowen

 You can also stay for a night or two, because there are plenty of things to do in Bowen, including a couple of lovely walking trails.
 If you’re doing a road trip north, certainly consider stopping in on your way.